Corona virus also stops the NHL: is the season over? The NHL will also not continue for the time being

 After the NHL had graced itself one day after the NBA had stopped pulling the ripcord, it had to give in on Thursday, March 12th and also pause the game operations until further notice.
 The NHL stop is therefore official for all 32 teams.

-This was preceded by the first two Corona cases in one of the major North American major leagues.
+This was preceded by the first two Coronavirus cases in one of the major North American major leagues.
 It became known that the two Utah jazz stars Rudy Gobert and Donovan Mitchell had been infected with the virus and that the entire jazz team would be quarantined with immediate effect.

 This is also an important cut for the NHL, as there are still 189 games to be played and the playoffs are also imminent.
 If and when the league will continue to play and what that means for betting, we try to break down here.